Private, In-Home Tutoring in Mound, Minnesota

-SchoolTutoring Academy’s tutoring programs for Mound students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Mound, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Westonka Public Schools is responsible for providing educational programming for K-12 students in Mound and the surrounding communities.
 The district is renowned for its academic excellence.
 In fact, for more than a decade, students in Westonka have outperformed their peers across the state on standardized measures.
 A primary reason for this success is the small class sizes found throughout the district.
 Teachers, administrators, and staff members know students by name and help each child achieve his or her highest potential.
 With exceptional community supports, Westonka Public Schools is able to utilize its resources to provide students with the knowledge and skills they need to make a positive mark on the community in which they live.